Fraud Blocker

 Refund Policy

-All sales for workshops are final.
+All sales for the summit are final.
 The registered participant may invite another person to substitute their place at any time at no charge.

 Code of Conduct